Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 • Automation of customer research

-If you thought, "Couldn't you do this with Claude chat too?", you're perceptive.
-In fact, looking at individual tasks, many can be accomplished with Claude.ai's chat or Cowork features.
+If you thought, "Can't you do this with Claude's chat as well?" that's a good point.
+In fact, looking at individual tasks, many can be accomplished using Claude.ai's chat or Cowork features.

 The first is "autonomy."
-While chat basically provides "one response to one instruction," Claude Code thinks through multiple steps on its own and executes them autonomously.
-For example, if you tell it to "summarize last week's sales activities in PowerPoint," it will find the necessary files on its own, organize the data, structure the slides, and save the file.
-It will proceed through this entire sequence without requiring multiple instructions from you.
+Chat basically provides "one response to one instruction," but Claude Code thinks through multiple steps on its own and executes them autonomously.
+For example, if you tell it to "summarize last week's sales activities in PowerPoint," it will find the necessary files itself, organize the data, structure the slides, and save it as a file.
+It will proceed through this entire sequence without requiring multiple instructions along the way.

 The second is "context accumulation."
-Claude Code automatically reads files in the working folder and CLAUDE.md (which I'll explain later).
-In other words, you don't have to repeatedly explain "I'm in sales" or "use this format" - it can infer the situation from past files and settings.
-The more you use it, the more context accumulates in the folder, and you'll need fewer instructions.
+Claude Code automatically reads files in the working folder and the CLAUDE.md (which I'll explain later).
+In other words, you don't have to repeatedly explain "I'm in sales" or "use this format" - it can understand the situation from past files and settings.
+The more you use it, the more context accumulates in the folder, allowing you to work with fewer instructions.

-I feel like I have an extremely competent secretary, and I can see the actual effects of this.
-(Though I've never actually worked with a personal secretary...)
-Moreover, this secretary doesn't need explicit instructions - it can infer context from materials on the desk and past interactions, thinking "This is what you mean, right?"
-That's what I feel is Claude Code's greatest strength.
+It feels like having an extremely competent secretary, and I believe it's actually having that effect.
+(Although I've never actually worked with a personal secretary...)
+Moreover, this secretary understands context from materials on your desk and past interactions without explicit instructions, thinking "This is what you want, right?"
+That's Claude Code's greatest strength in my opinion.

-I hope more people, regardless of their job responsibilities or positions, will benefit from using Claude Code in their work!
+I hope that regardless of job responsibilities or position, more people can benefit from utilizing Claude Code in their work!

 How to Use Claude Code